open-horizon/examples/edge/evtstreams/cpu2evtstreams/PolicyRegister.md

 }
 ```
 - This simple example of a Deployment Policy doesn't provide any `properties`, but it does have one `constraints` value that are satisfied by the `properties` set in the `horizon/node.policy.json` file, so this Deployment Policy should successfully deploy our Service onto the Edge Node.

-- At the bottom, the userInput section has the same purpose as the `horizon/userinput.json` files provided for other examples if the given services requires them.
-In this case the cpu2evtstreams service defines the configuration variables needed to send the data to IBM Event Streams.

 2. Run the following commands to set the environment variables needed by the `deployment.policy.json` file in your shell:
 ```bash